szilvia-csernus/expense-app/README.md

 ---

-## Deployment of the Test Environment on Heroku:
+## Deployment of the Test Environment on Heroku

 1. Create an app for testing the backend: `test-expense-app-backend`
 2. Add the Config Vars, including the test database's url, under the `DATABASE_URL` url environment variable